symbol/symbol-docs/source/guides/account/reading-transactions-from-an-account.rst

         :start-after:  /* start block 01 */
         :end-before: /* end block 01 */

-.. note:: By default, the SDK provides up to 10 transactions.
-The page size can be increased up to 100 transactions.

-2. To `get more than 100 transactions <https://github.com/nemtech/symbol-docs/blob/master/source/resources/examples/typescript/account/GettingAllConfirmedTransactions.ts>`_,  you will have to make further requests iteratively.
+2. The API returns pages with up to 100 transactions.
+To `get more than 100 transactions <https://github.com/nemtech/symbol-docs/blob/master/source/resources/examples/typescript/account/GettingAllConfirmedTransactions.ts>`_,  you will have to make further requests iteratively.
 For each additional call, add to the ``QueryParams`` the optional parameter ``transactionId`` with the latest transaction identifier known returned by the previous request.

 .. code-block:: typescript